Hypest-team/HypestBoard/README.md

 To use, just launch the executable, and play around!

-Now what is left to be done is to fill in the data, and navigate down to the **Overlays** section.
+Now what is left to be done is to fill in the data.

+## OBS Setup

+After opening the application:

+* Navigate down to the **Overlays** section.
-Preview and choose your favourite overlay.
-Then you can click the "Copy" button.
-This will put an URL in your clipboard.
+* Preview and choose your favourite overlay.
+* Click the "Copy" button.
+This will put an the overlay's URL in your clipboard.

-Finally, on OBS create a Browser Source, and use that link you have copied to your clipboard.
+* On OBS create a Browser Source, and use that link you have copied to your clipboard.
+  - Be sure to set the **width** and the **height** to the size of your OBS canvas (usually 1280x720 or 1920x1080)
+  - Carefully adjust the FPS as well, as to save CPU.
+If the overlay you have chosen doesn't have the need for fluid/smooth animations setting FPS to 30 or below should suffice
+* Add the remainig sources, like window or video captures.

 Keep in mind that once you close the app, all the data there will be lost, and OBS won't be able to display the overlay.